 However, when applicant tracking systems and recruitment sites are not correctly integrated, a lot can go awry.
-Automating some processes will help decrease candidate drop-offs.
+Automating candidate Pre-boarding will help decrease candidate drop-offs.

 Candidates are put off by a long-drawn-out application process with irrelevant or invasive questions, an ambiguous job description, or an unclear career path.

 For instance, a mobile-optimized, user-friendly application process with only questions that are absolutely necessary and clear instructions are key to a smarter approach.